MixinNetwork/mixin.network/docs/recovery/README.md

   - ✅ For users who need pUSD on the old Mixin Network to repay Leaf pUSD debts: you can exchange stablecoins on the new Mixin Network into pUSD on the old Mixin Network using the [pUSD bridge](https://app.pando.im/swap/pusd)
   - ✅ Replay at old mainnet version: Visit [https://app-legacy.pando.im/leaf/vaults](https://app-legacy.pando.im/leaf/vaults) or search @7000105018 to switch to the old mainnet
 - Future plans:
-  - Pando Leaf will be operated **independently** on both the new and old Mixin Networks in the future.
-  - Leaf on the new Mixin Network will have the full set of functions while the Leaf on the old network will only allow for loan repayment and collateral redemption but discontinue the stablecoin minting function.
-The exact timetable is yet to be announced.
+  - The Leaf on the old network will only allow for loan repayment and collateral redemption but discontinue the stablecoin minting function.
   - The reversion derection of the pUSD bridge will also be supported so that users can transfer pUSD between the old Mixin Network and the new one.
-- Notes: it's recommended that if you worry about collateral liquidation of your vaults except for ETH、sETH-BTC、XIN 和 MOB types, full or partial repayment of debt be made to put collateral/debt ratio at a safer level.
+- Notes: it's recommended that if you worry about collateral liquidation of your vaults except for ETH、sETH-BTC、XIN and MOB, full or partial repayment of debt be made to put collateral/debt ratio at a safer level.

 **Pando Rings**